 - Flexible Rewards Program.
 When it comes to redeeming for travel, the VentureOne card’s rewards program is super flexible.
 You can redeem for virtually any travel purchase, including hotel stays and just about any type of conveyance.
 This is a big advantage over airline-, hotel-, or platform-specific alternatives that require you to redeem with a particular brand or brand partnership, or on a particular online platform, such as Expedia.

 - Easily Attainable Early Spend Bonus.
 This card’s 20,000-mile early spend bonus (worth $200) is relatively easy to attain.
-You just need to spend $1,000 on purchases within 3 months of opening the account, doable if you use VentureOne as your primary credit card.
-Discover it Miles, another no-annual-fee card, doesn’t have an early spend bonus at all.
-The Expedia+ Voyager Card ($95 annual fee) requires you to spend $2,000 within 3 months to get a 25,000 point bonus (worth $350).
+You just need to spend $500 on purchases within 3 months of opening the account, doable if you use VentureOne as your primary credit card.

 - No Penalty APR.
 The VentureOne card doesn’t carry a penalty APR.
-That’s great news for cardholders who occasionally miss payments, and is a big benefit over competing cards such as Expedia+ and BankAmericard Travel Rewards.
+That’s great news for cardholders who occasionally miss payments, and is a big benefit over competing cards that do charge penalty APR.

 - No Confusing Spending Categories.
 This card’s travel rewards program is about as straightforward as can be.
 You never have to worry about spending categories, or any associated caps or restrictions.
 You simply earn 1.25 miles for every dollar spent.
 By contrast, the Expedia+ Card accrues 3 points per $1 spent on Expedia purchases and 1 point per $1 spent on everything else, while the Expedia+ Voyager Card earns 4 points per $1 spent on Expedia purchases, 2 points per $1 spent on dining and entertainment, and 1 point per $1 spent on everything else.

 - Moderate Miles Earning Pace.
-Capital One VentureOne Rewards earns miles at a moderate pace: 1.25 miles per dollar, regardless of where you shop or how much you buy.
-That’s slower than some competing no-annual-fee cards.
-For instance, Discover it Miles and BankAmericard Travel Rewards both earn an unlimited 1.5 miles per $1 spent.
+Capital One VentureOne Rewards earns miles at a moderate pace: 1.25 miles per dollar on most purchases (car rentals and hotels purchased through Capital One Travel excepted).
+By contrast, BankAmericard Travel Rewards earns an unlimited 1.5 miles per $1 spent.